- Constipation usually means that your bowel movements are too hard.

 - Switch to whole grain toast or English muffins.

 - Make your sandwiches on whole grain bread, pita, or wrap.
+Choose products with 100% whole wheat, rye, oats, or bran as the first ingredient.

 - Increase your portion of veggies!
 Have some extra broccoli, squash, or green beans with your meal, or add a side salad.